ghc/ghc/docs/users_guide/bugs.rst

 Divergence from Haskell 98 and Haskell 2010
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, GHC mainly aims to behave (mostly) like a Haskell 2010
+GHC aims to be able to behave (mostly) like a Haskell 98 or Haskell 2010
-compiler, although you can tell it to try to behave like a particular
+compiler, if you tell it to try to behave like that  with the
-version of the language with the :extension:`Haskell98` and
-:extension:`Haskell2010` flags.
-The known deviations from the standards are
+:extension:`Haskell98` and :extension:`Haskell2010` flags.
+The known deviations
-described below.
-Unless otherwise stated, the deviation applies in Haskell 98,
+from the standards are described below.
+Unless otherwise stated, the deviation
-Haskell 2010 and the default modes.
+applies in both Haskell 98 and Haskell 2010 mode.

 .. _infelicities-lexical: